chetter14/cpp-lectures/README.md

 # cpp-lectures
 Project where I practice a material from [these](https://www.youtube.com/playlist?list=PL3BR09unfgciJ1_K_E914nohpiOiHnpsK) C++ lectures.

-And practice some samples from various sources.
+And some samples from various sources.